seqan/seqan/manual/source/Tutorial/VcfIO.rst

 =======

 Learning Objective
-  In this tutorial, you will learn how to use the high-level interface :dox:`VcfStream VcfStream` class to read and write VCF files.
+  In this tutorial, you will learn how to use the high-level interface :dox:`VcfStream` class to read and write VCF files.

 Difficulty
   Average